-David Goldstein is the founding Partner of our Nonprofit/Tax Exempt/Religious Organizations Practice Group and is a Partner in our Corporate/Securities Group.
+David Goldstein is the founding Partner of our Nonprofit/Tax Exempt/Religious Organizations Practice Group.
 He represents international, national, regional and local not-for-profit and religious entities across a wide variety of nonprofit sectors.
-He serves on the New York State Bar Association’s Business Law Section, is the Secretary of the Business Law Section, and serves on the New York State Bar Association’s Bylaws Committee.
+He serves on the Executive Committee of the New York State Bar Association’s Business Law Section, is the Secretary of the Business Law Section, and serves on the New York State Bar Association’s Bylaws Committee.
 Mr. Goldstein recently completed 5 consecutive terms as the Chairperson of the Not-For-Profit Corporations Law Committee of the State Bar Association’s Business Law Section.

 Mr. Goldstein counsels and advocates for nonprofits and religious organizations in a wide variety of areas, including governance, compliance, regulatory matters, ethics, conflicts of interest, risk assessment and risk management, as well as operations and commercial matters.
 He represents clients (both individuals and organizations) in internal disputes, regulatory investigations and regulatory actions, as well as in litigation – and continually counsels his clients on how to avoid these entanglements.